· · ·

 It pretty much fits in all of the most popular tourist sites in Coron, along with one of the best coral gardens for snorkelling, a beach, and a World War II shipwreck.

-The only thing is, the Coron Ultimate Tour does not visit Barracuda Lake, one of the most popular (and on the rise to be the most popular) sites in Coron.
+The only thing is, the Coron Ultimate Tour does not visit Barracuda Lake, one of the most popular (and on the rise to be the most popular) places in Coron.

 The island hopping tour is also very fast-paced, leaving little time for you to enjoy each place before you’re shuttled off to the next.